HMS Seahorse (1712)

-HMS Seahorse was a member of the Gibraltar Group of 24-gun sixth rates.
+HMS Seahorse was a 24-gun Gibraltar Group sixth rate of the British Royal Navy.
 After commissioning she spent her career in Home waters and North America on trade protection duties.
 She was rebuilt at Deptford between 1725 and 1727.
 After her rebuild she served in Home Waters, North America, West Indies and the Mediterranean on trade protection.
 She was sold in 1749.

 Seahorse was the sixth vessel so named, the first being a ship captured 1625 and last mentioned in 1635.